LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

-Mint provides basic support for :ref:`sections/fem` consisting of :ref:`LagrangeBasis` *shape functions* for commonly employed :ref:`CellTypes` and associated operations, such as, functions to evaluate the Jacobian and compute the forward and inverse :ref:`IsoparametricMapping`.
+Mint provides basic support for :ref:`sections/fem` consisting of :ref:`LagrangeBasis` *shape functions* for commonly employed :ref:`CellTypes` and associated operations, such as functions to evaluate the Jacobian and compute the forward and inverse :ref:`IsoparametricMapping`.

 .. warning::